Four Winds Bring

 EQUIPMENT: Artificial campfire.
-Stick for each one in ceremony.
+Stick for each one in the ceremony.

 ARRANGEMENT: All boys dressed in Indian costume, (and families, if they wish to participate), carrying a stick to add to the campfire.
 Lights dimmed.
 All participants divide into four groups, each in a corner of the room.